MiloosN5/PYTHON__BASICS/README.md

 ## Lessons

-Choose an appropriate branch name that corresponds to the lesson title.
+Choose an appropriate branch name that corresponds to the lesson title:
    1. Data types
    2. Numbers
    3. Text
    4. Lists

 ## Working locally